Weight Decay Improves Language Model Plasticity: Background and Methods

 \begin{finding} \textbf{Research Question.} How does weight decay during language model pretraining affect model plasticity, i.e., the pretrained model's ability to learn new knowledge during subsequent training? \end{finding}

 We investigate this research question empirically.
 We perform experiments that systematically vary weight decay during pretraining, then fine-tune and evaluate the models' performance on various downstream tasks.
-Our experiments span various model families, model sizes, training regimes (TPP ratios), and fine-tuning tasks.
+Our experiments span various model families, model sizes, training regimes (TPP ratios), fine-tuning tasks, and evaluation metrics.
 The setup is as follows.